Cohomological Donaldson-Thomas theory of a quiver with potential and quantum enveloping algebras: Hodge theory and equivariant vanishing cycles

 is an isomorphism. \end{enumerate}

 \end{proposition} The first five statements follow from the corresponding statements for $\phi_f$.
 The first of these is proved at the level of perverse sheaves as the main theorem of \cite{Ma09}, and for mixed Hodge modules as the main theorem of \cite{Sai89duality}, see also Sch\"urmann's appendix to \cite{Br12}.
 The second statement is given by combining \cite[Thm.2.14, Thm.4.3]{Saito90}.
 Homotopy invariance then follows from the homotopy invariance statement for perverse sheaves.
 The hard part of the exactness statement is the statement that the shift of the usual vanishing cycle functor, $\phi_f[-1]$, is exact.
 This is a result of Gabber, and can be found in \cite{BBD}.
-The version of the decomposition theorem quoted here follows from Saito's version of the decomposition theorem \cite{Saito90}, (\ref{exFact}) and (\ref{adjInt}).
-The statement regarding the Thom--Sebastiani isomorphism is in fact false for $\phi_f$.
+The version of the decomposition theorem quoted here follows from Saito's version of the decomposition theorem \cite{Saito90}, and statements (\ref{exFact}) and (\ref{adjInt}).
+The statement regarding the Thom--Sebastiani isomorphism is in fact false after replacing $\phim{f}$ with $\phi_f[-1]$.
 The statement involving $\phim{f}$ is due to Saito \cite{Saito10}; again we refer the reader to Sch\"urmann's appendix to \cite{Br12} for the compatibility between this proof and the proof of Massey \cite{Ma01} at the level of complexes of perverse sheaves.
-The integral identity is proved in the above form in \cite{KS2}.
-In fact it is the only property that we will not use in this paper.
+The integral identity is proved in the above form in \cite{KS2}, and is a central background result in the proof of the integrality conjecture\footnote{The similarity between the names of the ``integral identity'' and the ``integrality conjecture'' is merely coincidencidental.} in \cite{KS2}.
+Somewhat surprisingly, given its crucial role in the theory in other treatments of Hall algebras in Donaldson--Thomas theory, it is the only one of the seven facts about vanishing cyclesabove that we will not use.

-For ease of exposition we make the following simplification in what follows. \begin{assumption} For all functions $f\colon X\rightarrow \mathbb{C}$ for which we wish to take $\phim{f}$, if $X$ is smooth, we assume that $\crit(f)\subset f^{-1}(0)$ as sets. \end{assumption} Under the assumption, the Thom--Sebastiani isomorphism for constant mixed Hodge modules simplifies to
+For ease of exposition we make the following simplification in what follows. \begin{assumption} For all functions $f\colon X\rightarrow \mathbb{C}$ for which we wish to take $\phim{f}$, if $X$ is smooth, we assume that $\crit(f)\subset f^{-1}(0)$ as sets. \end{assumption} Under the assumption, the Thom--Sebastiani isomorphism for mixed Hodge modules simplifies to